-TRACK ATTACK: Learn to Train 1 (L2T 1) – Cross-Country & Biathlon
+TRACK ATTACK (TA) – Cross-Country & Biathlon

 Track Attack (TA) continues where Jackrabbits left off.
 Certified coaches will lead Track Attackers in developing their endurance, fitness, and fundamental ski basics in a fun environment of games and activities.
 Both skate & classic ski techniques will be taught during the autumn dryland sessions and on snow in the winter months.
 TA provides coach support for those wanting to take part in loppets and races.